fionamcc/Docs/kobas/using_kobas_in_cyverse_DE.rst

 |kobas_annoident|

-This app runs both the annotate and identify analysis together as a convenience for user who wish to run both steps.
+This app runs both the annotate and identify analyses together as a convenience for user who wish to run both steps.

 **Analysis Name: KOBAS_annotate_and_identify_3.0.3_analysis_1:**
 This menu is used to name the job you will run so that you can find it later.